 Untitled (1932) Willem Brouwer

-Amsterdam beer brewer Heineken opened a large brewery here in 1882, after businessman Pincoffs persuaded him to set up business in Rotterdam.
-The building was built in 1932 by architect Willem Kromhout, with an art-deco interior on the inside, and a brick outside that depicts beer brewing.
+The Amsterdam beer brewer Heineken opened a large brewery here in 1882, after businessman Pincoffs persuaded him to also settle in Rotterdam.
+The building was built in 1932 by architect Willem Kromhout, with an art-deco interior inside, outside a facing brick that depicts beer brewing.
 The facing brick was made by sculptor Willem Brouwer.
-The facade relief is expressionistic and socially tinted.
-It shows the harvest of the grain to the transport of the barrels of beer.
-On the far left in stone is the word 'Heinekens' carved and on the far right 'Brewery'.
-The current tenants of this national monument now work in a place where Freddy Heineken once had an office.
+The facade relief has an expressionist and social tint.
+It shows the harvest of the grain up to the transport of the barrels of beer.
+The word 'Heinekens' is carved in stone on the far left and 'Brouwerij' on the far right.
+The current tenants of this national monument now work in a place where Freddy Heineken once held offices.

-Willem Coenraad Brouwer (Leiden, 1877 - Zoeterwoude, 1933) was a sculptor and ceramist.
-He studied at the drawing school in Leiden and went to work in 1894 in the studio for book decoration and letter cutting of his brother-in-law.
-After four years he left for Gouda, where he went pottery at Goedewaagen.
-Around 1900 he joined the 't Binnenhuis artists' group.
+Willem Coenraad Brouwer (Leiden, 1877 - Zoeterwoude, 1933) was a sculptor and ceramicist.
+He was educated at the drawing school in Leiden and in 1894 went to work in his brother-in-law's studio for book decoration and letter cutting.
+After four years he left for Gouda, where he made pottery at Goedewaagen.
+Around 1900 he joined the artists 'group' t Binnenhuis.
 In 1901 he founded his own ceramic company in Leiderdorp.
-He collaborated with architects such as Berlage, Oud, Dudok and Wils.
+He collaborated with architects such as Berlage, Oud, Dudok and Wils, among others.
 He was a member of the Dutch Circle of Sculptors and is considered an innovator in the field of sculpture.
-His sculpture is also at the Peace Palace in The Hague.
+His sculpture can also be found at the Peace Palace in The Hague.